What Type of Fees One Should Expect When Buying a Motorcycle From a Dealer

 The purchase of any kind of vehicle requires a title and registration.
 Being that you can’t leave the dealership without them, you’ll be charged processing fees.
 A title and registration are mandatory to secure your proof of ownership.

-Document fees vary depending on your city and state.
-Some states, like California, have laws that limit the maximum amount dealerships charge for documentation fees.
+Document fees (or doc fees) vary depending on your city and state.
+When selling motorcycles in Texas, the dealer has to register the fee amount with the state.
+Other states, like California, have laws that limit the maximum amount dealerships charge for documentation fees.
 This fee can range anywhere from $100-$500.

-No matter whether you make your purchase online, from a dealership or from a private seller, you need to pay for registration.
-In this case the dealership is saving you the hassle of waiting in a long line at the DMV.
+No matter whether you make your purchase online, from a dealership, or from a private seller, you need to pay for registration.
+When you buy from the dealership, they collect slightly more money but save you the hassle of paying separately online or waiting in a long line at the DMV.

 Sales tax is a given.
 Like registration fees, sales tax differs by state.
 Motorcycles are high ticket items, so account for a hefty amount of sales tax added to your bill.